-Members of BCT continued their extensive education activities, nationally and internationally, with presentations of scientific papers, guest lecturers, and contributions to workshops.
+Members of BCT continued their extensive education activities, nationally and internationally although attendance at international conferences was curtailed this year due to COVID 19 travel restrictions.
+Presentations of scientific papers, guest lecturers, and contributions to workshops continued throughout the year.
 BCT remains Australia's major national source of important up to date research data and new breast cancer clinical trials protocols.